nbeversl/urtext_docs/README.md

 Note that nodes at the file level ([File Nodes](#file-nodes)) do not use curly-braces, as their region boundaries are defined by the file itself.

 For all purposes in Urtext, inline nodes' identity is unique from their containing file, parent nodes, and child nodes.

+{
 #### Uses for inline nodes,

 such as adding comments/edits, tracking anchors and pointers in documents.
 Also that the title is the first line of text.
+ID::004
+updated::<Thu., Sep.
+10, 2020, 05:24 PM>
+index::04
+flags::keep_syntax

 ### Compact Nodes